Open Eco Homes 2017

 Booking options and case studies of each house will be available soon at openecohomes.org.
 Each tour is free and lasts about an hour.
 Booking is required.

 Open Eco Homes aims to inform and inspire visitors to improve the energy efficiency of their own homes or choose very efficient new ones.
 The homes demonstrate a wide range of eco-renovation technologies, from underfloor heating to wood burners, all kinds of insulation and condensing boilers, right through to green roofs, gardens and waterbutts.

 Feedback from over 400 visits made during Open Eco Homes 2015 show an estimated 737 tonnes of CO2 were likely to be saved as a result of the two open days, with participants responding that they were very likely to take action in their own home as a result of their visit.

-Also this year – on October 8th – we’ll be running Cosy Cambridge, a single event to bring together a wide range of Cambridge home energy expertise into one venue.
+Also this year – following Open Eco Homes – we’ll be running Cosy Cambridge, a series of four workshops to bring together a wide range of Cambridge home energy expertise into one venue.
 This will give Open Eco Homes visitors the chance to build on knowledge gained from their home visits and those that missed the open days a chance to get started.